mekatronik-achmadi/md_tutorial/yugioh/Duel_Links.md

 <div align="center">Deck Guidelines</div>

 #### General Guides:
-- No awful staple Trap cards
+- No any staple Trap cards
 - Main deck contain 20 cards
+- Has card searching mechanism
 - Use 2 card copies in Extra-Deck
 - Use 2-3 card copies in Main-Deck
-- Foil order: Glossy, Basic, Prismatic
+- Foil order: Basic, Glossy, Prismatic
 - Limited cards only in archetype member
+- Extra Deck Summon type: Fusion, Synchro
 - Not an archetype used by main protagonist

 #### Primary Decks:
 - Dragon boss monster
-- No Female cards
+- No Female monsters
+- Not a Ritual-deck

 #### Secondary Decks:
 - Female boss monster
+- All Female monsters

 #### Alternative Decks:
-- Based on a Primary archetype
+- Based on a Primary/Secondary deck
 - Deck Name: (BaseDeck)_(Modification)

+#### Xyz Decks:
+- Xyz boss monster
+- Not a Primary deck
+- For collection purpose

 #### Collection Decks:
-- Not a Primary
+- Not a Primary deck
 - For collection purpose
-- Can be an alternative Secondary
-- Deck Name: (BaseDeck)_(Modification)

 ------------------------------------